 Ori Alperovitz — CEO of Cann10 — has stated in an interview in the Jerusalem Post that “the collaboration with Epigenetics is the result of a constant search for the next exceptional invention in the cannabis industry.
 We believe that the groundbreaking invention will change the rules of the game of the global cannabis industry.”

 Cann10 EpiGen has plans, as their research progresses, to allow franchisees to use the technology, both within the Israeli cannabis industry and abroad.

 Companies that can acquire Cann10 EpiGen’s breeding technology will undoubtedly have a tremendous advantage over competitors, as their profitability will increase significantly.
 In such a fiercely competitive industry, such benefits can mean the difference between becoming a profitable and successful cannabis company or going out of business.

 Is GMO Cannabis a Question of Ethics?

-Although epigenetics doesn’t directly alter DNA, many people question whether altering the biology of the plant at all is either ethical or safe.
+Although epigenetics technology doesn’t directly alter DNA, many people question whether altering the biology of the plant at all is either ethical or safe.
 Some wonder if genetic code changes could impact the expression of specific cannabinoids, or if there are unforeseen disadvantages.
-In the long-term, could there be a trade-off for activating or deactivating particular genes?
+In the long term, could there be a trade-off for activating or deactivating particular genes?

 Just like all things in the cannabis industry, more research and further understanding will reveal the overall impact of this type of scientific experimentation.